Preface

 Impact

-- Quality of life: The social impact of participating in the network economy.
+- Quality of life: Chronicles the societal implications derived from participation in the networked economy.